dnlggr/kraken-btc/README.md

 Create the necessary Kraken API credentials here: [API settings page](https://www.kraken.com/u/security/api/new).

 To be able to place orders, the generated API credentials must have the **_Modify Orders_** permission.
+Other permissions are not needed.

 On some pages, the _API Key_ might be referred to as _API Public Key_.
 Likewise, the _API Secret_ is also known as _API Private Key_.
 It is important to keep these credentials safe and never share them with anyone.
 It's best to not store them in plain text on your computer but to use a password manager.
 More information on how to create API credentials can be found in Kraken's [documentation](https://support.kraken.com/hc/en-us/articles/360000919966-How-to-generate-an-API-key-pair-).

+## 🚓 Is This Safe?

+The API credentials that you use with `kraken-btc` need the **_Modify Orders_** permission.
+No other permission is needed.
+The **_Modify Orders_** permission allows anyone who might learn about the credentials to place new orders on your behalf.
+However, according to [Kraken's documentation](https://support.kraken.com/hc/en-us/articles/360000919966-How-to-generate-an-API-key-pair-), it does not allow them to withdraw any funds from your account.

+Of cource, your API credentials stay on your machine and `kraken-btc` does not store, transmit, or use them in any other way than to place orders on Kraken.